SparkPost/support-docs/support/deliverability/managing-dedicated-ip-pools.md

 **Delete**

-To delete an IP pool, select the trashcan icon next to the IP pool.
-You will see a warning message and select delete.
-Please note that and sending IPs still in that pool will move to the default pool.
+To delete an IP pool, select Delete from the dropdown menu at the top of the IP Pool details page.
+Please note that sending IPs still in that pool will move to the default pool.
 ![](media/managing-dedicated-ip-pools/Screenshot_2016-06-10_18.17.09_original.png)

 **Subaccounts**